 Individual Counseling for Spanish-speaking Children and Families (En Español)

 Sometimes children are unable to benefit from peer group support because they do not yet speak English fluently.
-Gerard’s House is has developed a program of peer support for these children.
+Gerard’s House has developed a program of Spanish language peer support for these children.

 Camp Rainbow—Our Annual Grief Camp for Ages 8-14